EcoDynIZW/GEE-PICX/README.md

 ## 1. How-to-open GEE-PICX

-Follow [this link](https://code.earthengine.google.com/ccfd3131bf258087a4027d2c4539c1e5) and open the application in Google Earth Engine's code editor mode.
-In case you are not already logged in to your Google account, you will be asked to log in or set up an account before you are directed to the application interface:
+* Follow [this link](https://code.earthengine.google.com/ccfd3131bf258087a4027d2c4539c1e5) and open the application in Google Earth Engine's code editor mode.
+* In case you are not already logged in to your Google account, you will be asked to log in or set up an account before you are directed to the application interface

-*Figure: GEE-PICX web application.
-(If the application interface does not appear next to the map, you need to hit "Run" on top the code editor to start the application.)*
+* If the application interface does not appear next to the map, you need to hit "Run" on top the code editor to start the application.

+*Figure: Start page of GEE-PICX web application.*
 <img src="https://github.com/Luisa-del/GEE-PICX/blob/main/img/1_open_app.PNG">